 what is breast cancer?

-Cancer that forms in the tissues of the breast.
-The most common type of breast cancer is ductal carcinoma, which begins in the lining of the milk ducts (thin tubes that carry milk from the lobules of the breast to the nipple).
-Another type of breast cancer is lobular carcinoma, which begins in the lobules (milk glands) of the breast.
-Invasive breast cancer is breast cancer that has spread from where it began in the breast ducts or lobules to surrounding normal tissue.
-Breast cancer occurs in both men and women, although male breast cancer is rare.
+Breast cancer is a cancer that forms in the tissues of the breast that can spread to the lymph nodes under the arms.
+In later stages, the cancer spreads to the bones and organs when the cancer starts to metastasize, also known as metastatic breast cancer.
+The most common type of breast cancer is ductal carcinoma in situ (DCIS), which begins in the lining of the milk ducts (thin tubes that carry milk from the lobules of the breast to the nipple).
+Lobular carcinoma is another type of breast cancer that starts in the lobules (milk glands) of the breast.
+Invasive breast cancer is a type that spreads from where it began in the breast ducts or lobules to surrounding normal tissue.
+Inflammatory breast cancer (IBC), medullary carcinoma, tubular carcinoma, mucinous carcinoma, metaplastic breast cancer (MBC), papillary breast cancer, and Paget disease of the breast or nipple are other less common types.
+Breast cancer occurs in both men and women, although the occurrence of male breast cancer is rare.

 Professor Dorothy Roberts, JD discusses a 2007 study indicating that black women in Chicago had a lower rate of breast cancer than white women, but a higher death rate from the disease.

 In 1980, the death rate of both Chicago groups was the same, but diverged dramatically over the next two decades.
 Black women's death rate didn't increase; it was white women's death rate that decreased by 50% over that period.

 The conclusion is that inequity in access to diagnosis and treatment resulted in the survival disparity between these groups of women.